ChaosRez/llm-context-management/README.md

 ### Notes
 - All FReD scripts are in `fred/`.
 - The `config.sh` script sets up the environment variables such as node IP addresses.
 No need to run this script manually, it is sourced automatically by other scripts.
-- You need to generate certificates `gen-cert.sh`
+- You need to generate certificates `gen-cert.sh` for etcd/FReD

 ### etcd client useful commands
 ```bash